 TNFD – Taskforce on Nature-related Financial Disclosures

-The Taskforce for Nature-related Financial Disclosures is a global initiative seeking to help financial services firms and companies to understand their nature-related risks.
+The Taskforce for Nature-related Financial Disclosures is a global initiative seeking to help financial services firms and companies understand their nature-related risks.
 It plans to deliver a framework in 2023 which will help organisations report and act on nature-related risks.

 TPI - Transition Pathway Initiative